ReventlessDev/reventless-core/packages/doc/docs/rescript-syntax.md

 ## Inline Records

-If a record type is only used as the payload of a single case in a variant type definition, the record may be inlined.
+If a record type is only used as the payload of a single case in a variant type definition, the [record may be inlined](https://rescript-lang.org/docs/manual/latest/variant#labeled-variant-payloads-inline-record).
+A value of the record may not be used outside of the variant.

 ```rescript
 type command =